The FRC will continue to update these FAQs in response to queries. If you have more questions about the Code, please contact us at email@example.com

 What does ‘apply and explain’ mean for the Principles?

-In order to become a signatory to the Code, organisations are required to apply all relevant Principles – 12 Principles for asset owners and asset managers, and 6 Principles for service providers – and explain how they have done so over a 12-month period.
+To become a signatory to the Code, organisations are required to apply all relevant Principles – 12 Principles for asset owners and asset managers, and 6 Principles for service providers – and explain how they have done so over a 12-month period.

-The Principles are supported by reporting expectations, which indicate the information that organisations should disclose in order to demonstrate their application of the Principles.
+The Principles are supported by reporting expectations, which indicate the information that organisations should disclose to demonstrate their application of the Principles.
 There may be occasional cases where the reporting expectations do not apply for an organisation’s business model.
 In these cases, the FRC would expect, as part of the Report, a clear explanation of why the reporting expectation is not appropriate.

 Which sets of reporting expectations should we apply?